ccampguilhem/Udacity-DataAnalyst/07-DataVisualization/P06-MakeEffectiveDataVisualization/README.md

 traffic instead of only size?
 Same remark for the route length with a color scale as well.
 As the instructions are on the previous page, it's not easy to remember all: it shall be possible to display the help from main page.
 When selecting an item (airport, aircraft) it could be good to have a switch option either to remove the filtered-out elements from display or to change the color of filtered-in elements.
+Regarding the use of aircraft messages, it's up to the reader to make the right selections in the visualization when animation is over, it shall be more guided.

 ## What I decided to include